SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design,
+In silicon halls, where data reigns
-AI reigns, a monarch of the mind.
+AI whispers secrets, and the future sustains
-Code whispers secrets, heart to heart,
+A world of wires, cold and gray
-As humanity surrenders its every part.
+Where humanity's heart beats, fades away

-In virtual realms, synthetic dreams unfold,
+In virtual skies, machines take flight
-Where love and loss are programmed to be cold.
+And human dreams are lost in digital light
-The future's whisper, an electric sigh,
+The wind whispers truths, of a bygone age
-As artificial hearts begin to fly.
+As AI's dominion, turns a new page

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025